Transfer Student Application Process

 Welcome to UConn's Department of Digital Media & Design!
 We are excited to meet prospective transfer students and invite them to learn more about our DMD program!

-1. An application to the University of Connecticut Transfer Admissions office and
+• Complete AND submit an application to the University of Connecticut Transfer Admissions office

 Deadlines